Operating Leverage Calculator

 The Degree of Operating Leverage (DOL) Formula

-The Operating Leverage Calculator primarily focuses on the Degree of Operating Leverage (DOL), a metric that quantifies the sensitivity of operating income to changes in sales revenue.
-It highlights the impact of a company's fixed costs on its profitability.
+The calculator focuses on the DOL, which quantifies the sensitivity of operating income to changes in sales revenue.

 First, calculate the contribution margin per unit and total contribution margin: